moq-wg/moq-transport/draft-ietf-moq-transport.md

 a given SUBSCRIBE of either SUBSCRIBE_OK or SUBSCRIBE_ERROR.

 For successful subscriptions, the publisher maintains a list of subscribers for each track.
-Each new OBJECT belonging to the track within the subscription range is forwarded to each active subscriber, dependent on the congestion response.
+Each new object belonging to the track within the subscription range is forwarded to each active subscriber, dependent on the congestion response.
 A subscription remains active until it expires, until the publisher of the track